weibo053/LunarLander/README.md

 # LunarLander
-Physics model for Lunar Lander for kv5002 use the following commands to compile and run the program
+Physics model for Lunar Lander for KV5002 use the following commands to download, compile and run the program.
 ```
-$ make clean
+$ mvn clean package
-$ make
-$ java -jar LunarLander.jar
+$ java -jar target/LunarLander.jar
 ```

+Make sure to launch <b>LunarLander</b> before the SkeletonCode.